data-aleks/consumer_complaints_dashboard/README.md

 A business intelligence case study using Power BI, a dynamic ETL pipeline, and data analytics to uncover insights from the CFPB Consumer Complaint Database.

 An end-to-end business intelligence solution using Power BI, Python, and SQL.
 This project engineers a dynamic ETL pipeline to process millions of consumer complaints, analyzes key risk areas across products and geographies, and delivers strategic insights to help financial institutions mitigate regulatory risk.
-It’s a complete solution—from automated data engineering and modeling to interactive dashboard design and actionable intelligence.
+It’s a complete solution from automated data engineering and modeling to interactive dashboard design and actionable intelligence.

 ![Main Dashboard](./images/screenshots/main_page.png "Main Dashboard View")